-

 Taste and aroma

-The taste of sheng puer is difficult to describe in words.
-It is multifaceted and constantly changes with each new brewing.
-You can feel notes of freshness, sweetness, light bitterness and even fruity shades in it.
-The aroma of tea is rich and deep, with woody and floral notes.
+The taste of sheng pu-erh is difficult to describe.
+It's multifaceted and constantly changes with each brew.
+You can detect notes of freshness, sweetness, slight bitterness, and even fruity nuances.
+The tea's aroma is rich and deep, with woody and floral notes.

 Health benefits

-Sheng puer is not only a tasty but also a healthy drink.
+Sheng pu-erh is not only a delicious but also a healthy drink.
 It:

 - Improves digestion: Promotes normal functioning of the gastrointestinal tract.

-- Strengthens the immune system: Due to the high content of antioxidants, it increases the body's defenses.
+- Strengthens the immune system: Thanks to the high content of antioxidants, it increases the body's defenses.

-- Tones the body: Invigorates and increases efficiency.
+- Tones the body: Invigorates and increases performance.

 How to brew?

-To enjoy all the nuances of taste and aroma of sheng puer, it is recommended to use the traditional Chinese brewing method.
-For this, you will need a gaiwan or a small teapot made of Yixing clay.
+To enjoy all the nuances of sheng pu-erh's flavor and aroma, we recommend using the traditional Chinese brewing method.
+For this, you'll need a gaiwan or a small Yixing clay teapot.

-- Warming up the utensils: Before brewing, the teapot or gaiwan must be warmed up with boiling water.
+- Warming up the teapot: Before brewing, the teapot or gaiwan must be warmed up with boiling water.

 - Filling the tea: For one teaspoon of tea, 150-200 ml of water is enough.